SAP-samples/teched2025-IN165/exercises/ex2BLR/README.md

 > Note: There are two options for you to do the steps described below - if you all publish to the same topic, others will receive your event as well.
 Which is good since this is the concept of topics.
 >
->  Maybe think about adding some message if you want others to read the event - something like "I like Currywurst!" while sending it to the currywurst topic could make sense
+>  Maybe think about adding some message if you want others to read the event - something like "I like dosa!" while sending it to the dosa topic could make sense
 >
 > If you want to play around just for yourself, add your number to the topic, ideally at the beginning.
 Make sure you add it when subscribing as well.
 >
-> Instead of city/berlin/food/modern/currywurst/ready
+> Instead of city/bangalore/food/traditional/dosa/ready
-> publish to or listen to XXX/city/berlin/food/modern/currywurst/ready
+> publish to or listen to XXX/city/bangalore/food/traditional/dosa/ready
 > where you replace XXX with your number
 >

-4. Register the consumer to listen to the currywurst topic - we just want to learn about currywurst being ready
+4. Register the consumer to listen to the dosa topic - we just want to learn about dosa being ready

-For this subscribe the consumer to the topic <b>city/berlin/food/modern/currywurst/*</b>
+For this subscribe the consumer to the topic <b>city/bangalore/food/traditional/dosa/*</b>

 ![Pic 7](../../images/ex2-7a-BLR.png)

-5. Send a currywurst.ready event to the topic city/berlin/food/modern/currywurst/ready
+5. Send a dosa.ready event to the topic city/bangalore/food/traditional/dosa/ready

-Go to the Publisher, add a payload to the message field (e.g. medium spicy currywurst for Scott), put city/berlin/food/modern/currywurst/ready into the topic field and click Publish
+Go to the Publisher, add a payload to the message field (e.g. dosa for Gautham), put city/bangalore/food/traditional/dosa/ready into the topic field and click Publish

 ![Pic 7](../../images/ex2-7b-BLR.png)